flextype/docs.flextype.org/project/entries/en/rest-api/folders/entry.md

 </div>

 ##### Result
-Returns the folders object for the folders that was just renamed
+Returns the folders object for the folders that was just moved.

 ##### Examples